wdporter/i-am-that-vuepress/100-understanding-leads-to-freedom/readme.md

 **Q:**&ensp;Sir, the similarities are not superficial.
 Man is a complex being and can be at the same time the accuser and the accused, the judge, the warden and the executioner.
-There is not much that is voluntary in a ‘voluntary’ *sadhana*.
+There is not much that is voluntary in a “voluntary” *sadhana*.
 One is moved by forces beyond one’s knowledge and control.
 I can change my mental metabolism as little as the physical, except by painful and protracted efforts — which is *yoga*.
 All I am asking is, does Maharaj agree with me that *yoga* implies violence?